Shajar87/Project_Portfolio/Social Buzz Users' Analysis readme.md

 5. Presented the findings to the client.

 **Findings:**
-- tTop performing content categories in decreasing order on the website are:
+- Top performing content categories in decreasing order on the website are:
 1. Studying
 2. healthy eating
 3. technology